openapx/r-service-txflow/README.md

   httr2::resp_body_json()
 ```

-Again, the returned object is the attributes associated with the added/uploaded
+Again, the returned object is the properties associated with the added/uploaded
 file.